 Consider that the Die Hards were all summer blockbusters.
 Batman Returns came out in June of 1992.
 Eyes Wide Shut was released in July of 1999 (although perhaps that one would be different had Kubrick lived).
 Every other non-Christmas Christmas movie is the same: spring or summer or fall, but never Christmas.

-Which could lead to a new argument: is it actually unfair to refer to something as a Christmas movie?
+Which could lead to a new argument: is it unfair to refer to something as a Christmas movie?
 Is this why Bruce Willis famously, in 2015, said that Die Hard is not a Christmas movie?
 Is it like saying that horror can only be watched on Halloween or romantic comedies on Valentine’s Day?
-Are the labels Christmas movie and Christmas song not a badge of honor but a failing, a suggestion that something does not transcend seasons and become art?
+Are the labels Christmas movie and Christmas song not a badge of honor but a failing, a suggestion that something does not transcend seasonality?

 Neither Love, Actually nor Eyes Wide Shut deserve to only be watched during December.
 A Muppet’s Christmas Carol is arguably Michael Caine’s crowning achievement and can’t be relegated to one twelfth of the year.
 Die Hard might be a Christmas movie but does that mean it isn’t also a year-round blockbuster?